 If the open is successful, the server MUST allocate an open object for this open and insert it into Session.OpenTable and GlobalOpenTable.
-If TreeConnect.Share.Type is not equal to STYPE_PRINTQ, ServerStatistics.stsO_fopens MUST be increased by 1.
-If TreeConnect.Share.Type is equal to STYPE_PRINTQ, ServerStatistics.stsO_jobsqueued MUST be increased by 1.
+If TreeConnect.Share.Type is not equal to STYPE_PRINTQ as specified in [MS-SRVS] section 2.2.2.4, ServerStatistics.sts0_fopens MUST be increased by 1.
+If TreeConnect.Share.Type is equal to STYPE_PRINTQ as specified in [MS-SRVS] section 2.2.2.4, ServerStatistics.sts0_jobsqueued MUST be increased by 1.
 The server MUST also register the Open by invoking the event specified in [MS-SRVS] section 3.1.6.4 and assign the return value to Open.FileGlobalId.
 The other initial values MUST be set as follows: